What are some ways to determine if you need a new glasses prescription?

 This is a frequent question and a good one.
-How do you determine if you need new glasses – or if the glasses Rx you’re using is wrong?
+How do you determine if you need a new glasses prescription – or if your current glasses prescription is wrong?
 It can be hard to tell when things have changed enough to warrant new lenses.
-Typically, changes in prescription are very gradual, meaning that every day looks about like the day before.
+Typically, changes in glasses prescriptions are very gradual, meaning that every day looks about like the day before.

 One good way to tell if you need new glasses is this: Ask yourself if you are having difficulty seeing what you need to see.
 This sounds simple, but we actually see at three different distances, and you may not have issues seeing at every distance.
 The three distances are distant (far away….for driving, movies, etc.), intermediate, which is where conversations happen and where your computer monitor is, and near, which is where our phone, books, and magazines are viewed.

 Even with knowledge of these different viewing distances in mind, it can be hard to tell when it’s time for a new glasses prescription.
 This is largely because the typical reasons for a change in your glasses prescription result in slow, gradual changes.
 As a result there is not a dramatic difference from one day to the next.

 It’s noteworthy that a sudden loss of vision in one or both eyes could be indicative of a serious medical problem.
 If this occurs, do not pass go.
 Go directly to your local eye doctor and ask for a comprehensive eye exam with dilation.
 If you think it’s a medical emergency and your eye clinic is closed, you should present to the emergency department at your local hospital.
 In Seattle we steer patients to the UW Medical Center in Montlake or Harborview hospital in central Seattle.

 What are some behavioral and/or physical signs that may indicate your child needs glasses?